 John Odell died on January 29, 1869, at the age of 69 years old.
 He is buried next to his wife, Sarah, who died in 1888, and is surrounded by his many children.

 – Portrait and Biographical Record of the Willamette Valley Oregon, Chapman Publishing Company, 1903, p.
 351.

-In an letter dated 30 May, 1852, John Odell wrote to wife Sarah Odell Holman’s sister and husband who still lived in Indiana.
-He described his observations about the success of his family’s move to Oregon, and whether or not he would advise his sister-and-brother-in-law to make the same move.
+In a letter dated 30 May, 1852, John Odell wrote to wife Sarah Odell Holman’s sister and husband who still lived in Indiana.
+He described his observations about the success of his family’s move to Oregon, and whether or not he would advise others to make the same move.
 His letter was printed in the local paper, the Delphi Weekly Times:

 Yamhill Co., Oregon Ter.,

 May 30, 1852

 Dear Brother, – You ask me several questions, all of which I will answer to the best of my judgment.
 I have seen but little of the country, and consequently cannot give you all the desired information.